We are working with colleagues on an NSF-funded project to understand how best to assess individual participation in

 Public involvement is a large component of many research programs.
 Input from non-scientists brings together widespread or infrequent data points and contributes importantly to studies in disciplines as diverse as meteorology, sociology, and ecology.

-My lab is involved in a long-term research project on the Gila monsters in and around Saguaro National Park, located on the east and west edges of Tucson.
+My lab has been involved in a long-term research project on the Gila monsters in and around Saguaro National Park, located on the east and west edges of Tucson.
 These charismatic (and venomous; be careful to keep your distance) animals are an iconic component of our Sonoran Desert.
 However, they are infrequently encountered.
 By calling upon the many thousands of Tucsonans and visitors that frequent Gila monster habitat each year, we can increase the number of sightings and amount of information collected.

 Help us better understand these amazing lizards!
 But, remember it is illegal to harass, touch, pick up, or otherwise compromise the health and well being of wild Gila monsters.